Online Learning: A Modern Introduction Using Convex Optimization: Online Subgradient Descent

-First, we need a technical definition. \begin{definition}[Proper Function] If a function $f$ is nowhere $-\infty$ and finite somewhere, then $f$ is called \textbf{proper}. \end{definition} In this book, we are mainly interested in convex proper functions, that basically better conform to our intuition of what a convex function looks like.
+\begin{definition} If a function $f$ is nowhere $-\infty$ and finite somewhere, then $f$ is called \textbf{proper}. \end{definition} In this book, we are mainly interested in convex proper functions, which better conform to our intuition of what a convex function looks like.